Reviews, Paradigms & News

 We might just want to declare truce.

 Neither side needs to concede anything.
-But we could be more polite to each other in some settings.
+But we could be more polite to each other in some settings at this troubled point in our history as a nation and as a people.

 It is absolutely fine to have differences of opinion in academic settings on the Paradigm 4, but we should at least try to get people in the science-based settings to not be disrespectful of the relevant science that seems to have intentional sources.